RADAR-base/RADAR-REST-Connector/scripts/REDCAP-FITBIT-AUTH-AUTO/README.md

 2. This project needs the `ChromeDriver` to run.
 Please Download it from -- http://chromedriver.chromium.org/downloads and put the path of it in the `config.yml` file's `CHROME_DRIVER_PATH` parameter.
 This is required to open a chrome browser window for opening the fitbit OAuth page.

 3. Install all the dependencies of required by the python script.
-Make sure `python` and `pip` is installed and then run -
+Make sure `python 2` and `pip` are installed and then run -
     ```sh
-      pip install PyCap
-      pip install pyyaml
-      pip install selenium
-      pip install codecs
+      pip install -r requirements.txt
     ```

 4. Run the program like -